Adam & Eve/DDB has won the Grand Prix for Creative Effectiveness at Cannes Lions for its 2014 John Lewis Christmas campaign.

-"Monty’s Christmas", the touching film where a boy gets a mate for his lonely penguin, took the category’s top prize at the International Festival of Creativity.
+"Monty’s Christmas," the touching film where a boy gets a pal for his lonely penguin, took the category’s top prize at the International Festival of Creativity.

-Abbott Mead Vickers BBDO also benefitted from a successful Christmas campaign and was one of three UK agencies – all Omnicom – to pick up a Creative Effectiveness gong.
+Like Adam & Eve/DDB, Abbott Mead Vickers BBDO also benefited from a successful Christmas campaign and was one of three UK agencies — all Omnicom — to pick up a Creative Effectiveness gong.

 AMV won a silver Lion for Sainsburys’ "Christmas is for sharing – 1914: a Christmas truce" (above), a depiction of Germany and British troops playing football on Christmas Day during the First World War.